Gender policy 2021

 1. Introduction and purpose

-This policy provides focus on the gender composition in the management of Danske Commodities.
+This policy provides focus on the gender composition in the leadership of Danske Commodities.

-Further, this policy constitutes the required reporting according to the Danish Financial Statements Act §99 b on targets for policies on gender composition of top management of the company as well as the Danish Companies’ Act § 139c on a policy for increasing the proportion of the under-represented gender on the additional management levels.
+Further, this policy constitutes the required reporting according to the Danish Financial Statements Act §99 b on targets for policies on gender composition of top leadership of the company as well as the Danish Companies’ Act § 139c on a policy for increasing the proportion of the under-represented gender on the additional leadership levels.

 The policy is based on women as the under-represented gender due to the company’s current gender balance.

-2. Target and policy for a diversified management
+2. Target and policy for a diversified leadership

 Danske Commodities has created a policy and target for the under-represented gender in the Board of Directors.